watfordjc/backup-policy/README.md

 I have a computer dubbed PC2 that currently acts as a storage server and (among other things) a gitbucket server.

 It has several large hard disks of varying sizes with each disk having a sister disk of the same capacity that is stored in a hard disk storage case.
-Both disks should in a matching pair should have bit-identical content.
+Both disks in a matching pair should have bit-identical content.

 ### Current Methods